Qarj/puppeteer-jest-example/README.md

 sudo apt-get install -y nodejs
 ```

-Create a folder for this example project
+Create a folder for this example project, and make it the current directory
 ```batch
 mkdir ~/code
 mkdir ~/code/pj-demo